ShinNoNoir/likelines-smila/README.txt

     }

-Alternatively, you can also test the pipelet in isolation using the following REST request:
+Alternatively, if you're running SMILA 1.2, you can also test the pipelet in isolation using the following REST request:

 URL: http://localhost:8080/smila/pipelets/cubrikproject.tud.likelines.pipelets.LikeLines/process
 METHOD: POST